Koenkk/zigbee2mqtt.io/docs/devices/TOB9Z-M.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes
+Picture is a TOB9Z-M, TOB9Z-VAP is esthetically similar.

+TOB9Z-M only includes switch and power monitoring, and is currently recognised (v1.40.2) as Tuya TS011F_plug_3.

+TOB9Z-T only features switch functionnality

 <!-- Notes END: Do not edit below this line -->